-WiRE is a national business support network; promoting, supporting and developing its membership of rural businesswomen from Harper Adams University in Shropshire.
-WiRE offers a package of practical business support which includes access to the 50 WiRE networks across the UK where women in business share expertise and knowledge, build new skills, help boost confidence and support each other to build better businesses.
+WiRE is a national business support orgnaisation; promoting, supporting and developing its membership of rural businesswomen.
+WiRE offers a package of practical business support which includes access to online and in person networks across the UK where women in business share expertise and knowledge, build new skills, help boost confidence and support each other to build better businesses.

 The WiRE membership is diverse and varied, including businesses that are just starting and others growing and employing people.